Separation is Optimal for LQR under Intermittent Feedback: Conclusion

 \section{Conclusion}

-This paper studied the constrained joint design of switching and control policies for scalar networked control systems under an average switching-rate constraint.
-The main difficulty arises from the dual effect: switching decisions influence the controller’s information pattern and hence the estimation process, which in general prevents the direct application of the classical separation principle.
+This paper studied the constrained joint design of scheduling and control policies for scalar networked control systems under an average communication-rate constraint.
+The main difficulty arises from the dual effect: scheduling decisions influence the controller’s information pattern and hence the estimation process, which in general prevents the direct application of the classical separation principle.
 To address this issue, we carefully analyzed the underlying information structure and identified the class of symmetric policies, under which the accumulated disturbance remains conditionally zero-mean at the controller.

-Our main result established that this class is not merely a tractable restriction, but is in fact optimal for the finite-horizon switched LQR problem.
-As a consequence, separation holds under the optimal policy: the optimal controller retains the standard linear feedback form through the conditional state estimate, while the optimal switching mechanism is characterized by a symmetric threshold structure.
-In particular, the switching decision can be expressed in terms of the accumulated disturbance, or equivalently the estimation error under symmetry.
+Our main result established that this class is not merely a tractable restriction, but is in fact optimal for the finite-horizon communication-constrained LQR problem.
+As a consequence, separation holds under the optimal policy: the optimal controller retains the standard linear feedback form through the conditional state estimate, while the optimal scheduling mechanism is characterized by a symmetric threshold structure.
+In particular, the scheduling decision can be expressed in terms of the accumulated disturbance, or equivalently the estimation error under symmetry.

 These results clarify a structural assumption that has been used, often implicitly, throughout the event-triggered and communication-constrained control literature.
 They also show that, under the optimal symmetric policy, the absence of a transmission does not introduce an additional bias into the controller’s estimate, thereby recovering a tractable and interpretable closed-loop structure.